The roots of the home defense shotgun.

 The basic model comes with a standard bead front sight although the Desert model and others come with a TRUGLO fiber optic sight.
 The TRUGLO is a very easy, inexpensive and effective upgrade from the bead sight and I highly recommend it no matter which brand and model you end up with.

 The SXP Defender also steps up by using an Inflex Technology recoil pad which is an improvement over most in this lot.
 The intent of this design is to redirect energy down and away from the shooters cheek rather than straight back into your shoulder.

 This reduces felt recoil and assists in faster follow up shots.
 Does it work?
 Yes, at least somewhat to my senses.
-For a few dollars more than the other choices in this list, the SXP Defender is a solid choice.
+For a few dollars more than the other home defense shotguns in this list, the SXP Defender is a solid choice.